Old Bridge Restraining Order Lawyers

 Handling Final Restraining Order Hearings in New Brunswick, NJ

-Have you been served with a temporary restraining order (TRO) in Middlesex County and you have a final restraining order (FRO) hearing scheduled at the Superior Court, Family Division in New Brunswick?
+Have you been served with a temporary restraining order (TRO) in Middlesex County, Old Bridge NJ and you have a final restraining order (FRO) hearing scheduled at the Superior Court, Family Division in New Brunswick?
 We can help.
 Contact our New Brunswick offices now for immediate assistance and a free initial consultation.

 We recently represented a defendant who was facing a permanent restraining order in Middlesex County.
 In New Jersey, restraining orders stay with you forever and never expire.
 That’s why it is essential that you hire an attorney to fight to have your restraining order dismissed in court.
 If it is entered, the defendant will be fingerprinted and placed into a NJ statewide database for domestic violence offenders.
 It could effect their employment, professional licenses, immigration status, and traveling in and out of the United States.
 They are prohibited from owning or possessing firearms and from having any contact with the Plaintiff.
 They will also be prohibited from their home, place of employment, and from contacting any other parties listed on the final restraining order.